Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Variables]-default_location.md

   default_location = "uksouth"
 ```

-> Tip: Changing this value will cause all location bound resources to be recreated
+> **TIP:** Changing this value will cause all location bound resources to be recreated

 [//]: # "************************"
 [//]: # "INSERT LINK LABELS BELOW"